Datasets

 Trailing Period of Time

-Call the History
+Call the history

-method with a symbol, TimeSpan
+method with a symbol, timedelta

 , and resolution to request historical data based on the given trailing period of time and resolution.